jouwdan/sveltekit-monorepo-boilerplate/apps/docs/README.md

-# apps/docs
+# apps/home

-This is the documentation application
+This is the homepage application